bokeh/bokeh/sphinx/index.rst

-Some of the core ideas for the backend processing in bokeh-server are currently implemented as a standalone library, and are being developed under the term "Abstract Rendering".
-We will be presenting at VDA 2014.
+Some of the core ideas for the backend processing in bokeh-server are currently implemented as a standalone library, and are being developed under the term "Abstract Rendering", which we will be presenting at VDA 2014.
 For more information, you can visit the
 `Abstract Rendering github <http://github.com/JosephCottam/AbstractRendering>`_.